UZ-SLAMLab/DrunkardsOdometry/README.md

 python scripts/demo.py --name=demo --ckpt=/.../drunkards-odometry.pth --datapath=/.../DrunkardsDatasetSample --intrinsics 190.68059285 286.02088928 160.
 160. --depth_factor=0.000457771 --depth_limit_bottom=0.1 --depth_limit_top=30.
 ```

 In this example, we are estimating the pose on Drunkard's Dataset samples, thus substitute them with your own data and the parameters accordingly.
+Execute ```python scripts/demo.py -h``` to see them in detail.

 ## 👩‍⚖️ License